rust-lang-uz/book/rustbook-uz/src/ch20-00-final-project-a-web-server.md

-# Final Project: Building a Multithreaded Web Server
+# Oxirgi Loyiha: Building a Multithreaded Web Server

 It’s been a long journey, but we’ve reached the end of the book.
 In this chapter, we’ll build one more project together to demonstrate some of the